All bookings are subject to change in accordance with government guidance.

 All other groups should use our group booking form (including international schools) or language school booking form.

-For more key information about school bookings, click here
+For more key information about school bookings, visit our schools pages by clicking here

 Museum-led workshops for school groups